rossaman4/mosquito_movement_spatial_repellent/README.md

-# mosquito-movement-spatial-repellent-method
+mosquito_movement_spatial_repellent
-method for secondary analysis of trial data
+Method for secondary analysis of trial data

 Contains code from the paper <br>
 <i>Can trials of spatial repellents be used to estimate mosquito movement?</i> Malinga J, Maia M, Moore S & Ross A. <br>